red-hat-storage/odf-ms-tools/README.md

 ### Create service

 As early as next week, `rosa create service` will create the cluster with the `ocs-provisioner` addon preinstalled.
+This will also automatically add the `odf-sec-group` security group to service cluster instances via the Machine API.

 ```
 rosa create service \